Flocking Frequently Asked Questions

 What surfaces can I use the glue on?

 Any surface it adheres too.
-Aero Ure-Glue adheres to most clean, non-oily surfaces.
-Always do a test spot first, that will not damage your project.
+Aero Ure-Glue adheres to

 How can I apply the glue?